-All individuals are entitled to certain liberties as their birthright, whether they were born an orca, a macaque, a chicken, or a bat.
-We hold these truths to be self-evident, that no human being is entitled to use a perceived difference as justification for robbing a sentient individual of his or her inalienable right to freedom, dignity, autonomy, the pursuit of happiness, and the avoidance of needless pain and suffering.
+All individuals are entitled to have certain liberties as their birthright, whether they were born an orca, a macaque, a chicken, or a bat.
+We hold these truths to be self-evident, that no human being is entitled to use a perceived difference as justification for robbing a sentient individual of his or her inalienable right to freedom, dignity, autonomy, the pursuit of happiness, or the avoidance of needless pain and suffering.

-Therefore, we have conceived this declaration of the rights of all animals.
+Therefore, we have conceived this declaration of the rights of all animals:

 Animals, including fish, many of whom rub against one another as a sign of affection, have the right not to be impaled on a hook or caught in a net and pulled out of the water to suffocate.